 Icacos Cay, one of the prettiest cays/islands in Puerto Rico and among the best-rated attractions/tours to do in Puerto Rico.
 A few hours on the beach at Icacos will give you the pleasures of experiencing a secluded island surrounded by the Caribbean Sea, you can swim, snorkel along with dolphins which frequently swim around Icacos.
 During optimal weather, the water is very clear, turquoise, and warm, and underneath… schools of friendly colorful fish.
 Various charters offer catamarans that leave from Fajardo and will arrange transportation from tourist areas.

-Top 3 Tours to Icacos Cay
+Popular / Top Rated Tours to Icacos Cay

 Best beach for landscape and views, its calm clear water, facilities, food, authentic island feel.